 Astigmatism is a common issue that causes blurry vision.
 It is characterized by an irregularly shaped cornea.
 Some people’s eyes are shaped more like an egg than a round orb, this can create vision problems.
-If you have astigmatism, contact the Campus Eye Group and its highly trained staff for options on treating your astigmatism and having the clear sight you need and deserve.
+If you have astigmatism, contact us and our highly trained staff for options on treating your astigmatism and having the clear sight you need and deserve.

 What is Astigmatism?